imagej/imagej.github.io/_pages/plugins/straighten.md

 categories: [Uncategorized]
 ---

-ImageJ has a simple and effective tool for Straightening images of curved structures, which can be found in the menus as "{% include bc path='Edit | Selection | Straighten...'%}".
+ImageJ has a simple and effective tool for Straightening images of curved structures, which can be found in the menus as {% include bc path='Edit | Selection | Straighten...'%}.
 A silly example (straightening an MPI canteen banana) is shown here.

 First, select the "Segmented Line" selection tool by right-clicking on the "Straight Line Selections" tool icon in the toolbar and choosing the "Segemented Lines" option.
 Then click along a selection of points along the structure, completing the line with a right click.
 You should have something like this: